ynsrc/csharp-dotnet-core-winforms-example/README.md

 # Build And Run
-Recommended IDE ise [Visual Studio Community Edition](https://visualstudio.microsoft.com/vs/community/).
+Recommended IDE is [Visual Studio Community Edition](https://visualstudio.microsoft.com/vs/community/).
 If installed you can open `YNSRC.sln` file directly.
 Otherwise you can use VS Code or another IDE with .NET CLI tools.